Skip to main content

 How React uses child functions

-In react, every component is just a JavaScript function.
-So all functions inside it are child functions.
-This means, for every re-render, a new reference for child function is created.
+In React, every component is just a JavaScript function.
+All functions inside it are child functions.
+Each re-render makes a new reference for a child function.

 useCallback implementation

-When a component re-renders, the useCallback method is called and then this method compares old function body with new function body and additionally compares the dependencies too.
+When a component re-renders, useCallback runs.
+It compares the old function body with the new one.
+It also compares the dependencies.

 useEffect